bellycard/napa/docs/quickstart.md

 #Napa Quickstart

 Napa was designed to make it easy to quickly create a new API service.
-Here we will cover the steps required to create a new Napa by making a simple API service.
+Here we will cover the steps required to create a new simple API service using Napa, Grape, Roar and ActiveRecord.

 Napa is available as a Ruby gem, to install it run: